Student use of artificial intelligence

 Understand the limitations of AI tools

 Sometimes AI may produce inaccurate or biased content—this can include imaginary ideas and inaccurate or outdated data.
 Generative AI like ChatGPT has “hallucinations” so it can’t be relied on to generate high-quality summaries or text.
 Different AI tools will have different strengths and limitations, for example, ChatGPT is not a search engine.
-Users of AI all need to become critical users of AI and understand what the AI can and can’t do well.
+All users of AI need to be critical users and understand what AI can and can’t do well.

 Supporting you to use AI ethically

-There is a range of resources available to students to help understand how AI can be used at Te Herenga Waka:
+There are a range of resources available to students to help understand how AI can be used at Te Herenga Waka:

 - Read the full AI guidelines for students.